 1. Do you charge fees for your services by the hour, or do you handle cases on a contingency basis?

 Both.
 When representing a plaintiff, we generally enter a contingent fee agreement, which means that our client does not owe any money up front or during the course of the litigation for attorney fees, and we advance all case costs and expenses as they arise.
 Our fee will be paid as a percentage of the recovery we obtain for the client.
-Case costs and expenses, such as filing fees, deposition transcripts, etc., will be reimbursed from the recovery obtained for the client as well.
+Case costs and expenses, such as filing fees, deposition transcripts, etc., are ultimately the client's responsibility, and will be reimbursed from the recovery obtained for the client.

 2. Do you handle workers' compensations claims?